Kripashree403/RainwaterHarvesting_IOT/README.md

-# Smart Rainwater Harvesting System using ESP32
+# Smart Rainwater Harvesting System using Arduino

 ## Project Overview

-The Smart Rainwater Harvesting System is an IoT-based project developed using the ESP32 microcontroller.
-It automatically monitors rainfall, water level, and water quality, and controls the water flow using a servo motor.
+The Smart Rainwater Harvesting System is an IoT-based project developed using the Arduino microcontroller.
+It automatically monitors rainfall, water leveland controls the water flow using a servo motor.
 The system also displays real-time information on a 16x2 I2C LCD.

 ---